 Balance Sheet: a financial statement that shows the assets, liabilities and net worth of an individual or company.

-Balloon Loan or Mortgage: a mortgage that typically offers low rates for an initial period of time (usually 5, 7, or 10) years; after that time period elapses, the balance is due or is refinanced by the borrower.
+Balloon Loan or Mortgage: a mortgage that typically offers a lower rates for an initial period of time or number of years; after that time period elapses, the balance is due or is refinanced by the borrower.

 Balloon Payment: the final lump sum payment due at the end of a balloon mortgage.